total-rehab/docs/docs/index.md

 # Welcome

-Welcome to the technical documentation for the Total Rehab mobile app.
+This documentation for the Total Rehab app is directed primarily at users of the admin interface.